Death Benefits in Workers’ Compensation

 Who Can File A Claim for Workers Compensation Death Benefits?

-Wrongful death claims arising out of workplace accidents are covered by the Workers’ Compensation Act (North Carolina General Statute § 97-38) and fall under the jurisdiction of the North Carolina Industrial Commission.
+Wrongful death claims in Goldsboro arising out of workplace accidents are covered by the Workers’ Compensation Act (North Carolina General Statute § 97-38) and fall under the jurisdiction of the North Carolina Industrial Commission.
 The law states that if death results from a compensable injury or occupational disease, then within six years thereafter, or within two years of the final determination of disability, whichever is later, death benefits shall be paid to the whole dependents of the deceased worker.
 If there are no whole dependents, then the benefits may go to partial dependents, or to the deceased person’s next of kin.